Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Heuristic-Brains.md

 # Heuristic Brain

-The **Heuristic Brain** type allows you to hand code an Agent's decision making process.
+The **Heuristic Brain** allows you to hand code an Agent's decision making process.
 A Heuristic Brain requires an implementation of the Decision script to which it delegates the decision making process.